rayalois22/python-journey/README.md

-# Python Programming For Beginner
+# Complete Python Mastery

 This Python tutorial is based on the codewithmosh.com by a friendly instructor called Mosh Hamedani.
 I will upload the full python tutorial <b>source code</b> for my learning purpose and sharing to everyone who is interest to learn Python.

 Course link: https://codewithmosh.com/p/python-programming-course-beginners